wix-incubator/wix-rest-docs/wix-bookings/guides/Bookings Schema for Wix Search.md

 # Bookings Schema for Wix Search

-This article describes the Wix Bookings fields you can [search and aggregate](https://dev.wix.com/docs/velo/api-reference/wix-search-v2/wix-site-search/search) on your site.
+This article describes the Wix Bookings fields you can [search and aggregate](https://dev.wix.com/docs/rest/business-management/search/wix-site-search/search) on a site.

-To search or aggregate Wix Bookings services on your site, set the search API `documentType` parameter to `BOOKING_SERVICES`.
+To search or aggregate Wix Bookings services on a site, set the search API `documentType` parameter to `BOOKING_SERVICES`.

->**Note:**
-> The Bookings fields supported by Wix Search are not identical to the fields in your site's [Bookings/Services collection](../Wix%20Bookings%20with%20Velo/Wix%20Bookings%20%22Services%22%20Collection%20Fields.md).

 ### Fields